TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 Find how many positive integers less than $10^16$ are divisible by at least four distinct primes less than $100$.

-Hint : Thik about PIE but not $pi$.
+Hint : Think about PIE but not $pi$.
 ]

-Something we mentioned was that `foldr` and `unfoldr` are inverse (or more accutately duel) of each other.
+Something we mentioned was that `foldr` and `unfoldr` are inverse (or more accurately duel) of each other.
 But their types seem so different.
 How do we reconcile this?

 $
   op("foldr") &:: (a -> b -> b) -> b &-> [a] -> b\